kirenz/mssql-example/README.md

    ```
    The script prints the SQL Server version and the top rows of the sample query if the connection succeeds.

+6. Show the database schema

+   If you already connected to SQL Server with the VS Code **SQL Server** extension (see [this guide](https://code.visualstudio.com/docs/azure/data-sql-server)), open `sql/show_schema.sql`, click the **Run** button (▶️) in the editor toolbar and select your database connection.

+   The extension executes the script and displays every table, column, data type, and nullability flag in the Results panel.

-6. Explore further
+7. Explore further

    Update the SQL statement inside `sql_example.py` to work with tables you have access to, then rerun the command above.

-7. Show the database schema

-   If you already connected to SQL Server with the VS Code **SQL Server** extension, open `sql/show_schema.sql`, click the **Run** button (▶️) in the editor toolbar and select your database connection.
-The extension executes the script and displays every table, column, data type, and nullability flag in the Results panel.

 ## Files